gitter-badger/auth-middleware/readme.md

 ### `TokenManipulators`

-The [`TokenManipulators`] static class provides various request/response manipulators that ca be used for token handling.
+The [`TokenManipulators`] static class provides various request/response manipulators that can be used for token handling.\
+They are used as components of the middleware.

 ### `FirebaseJwtDecoder`